Hosting and bandwidth provided by MacHost.

 In basic terms, SLI and Crossfire both make it possible to directly connect multiple graphics cards for improved performance.
 The computer must have multiple PCI Express slots, and for a high-end configuration, the computer must have two 16-lane slots.

 The original Mac Pro Quad 2.66 dynamically allocates lanes, and cannot be configured with two 16-lane slots.
 It can, however, be configured with two 8-lane slots.
-The Mac Pro "Eight Core" 2.8 (Early 2008), on the other hand, has two fixed 16-lane PCIe 2.0 slots.
+Subsequent models have 16-lane slots.

-Consequently, the original Mac Pro theoretically could work with 8-lane SLI or Crossfire configurations, and the "Early 2008" Mac Pro could work with 16-lane SLI or Crossfire configurations.
+Consequently, the original Mac Pro theoretically could work with 8-lane SLI or Crossfire configurations, and subsequent Mac Pro models could work with 16-lane SLI or Crossfire configurations.
 However, as of the date last updated (see top), neither NVIDIA nor ATI have announced plans to provide SLI or Crossfire support for Mac Pro models.